for-giobbe/PAINT/README.md

 Experiment reads have been deposited under the BioProject **PRJNA758979**.

+A paper collection on the topic is available [here](https://paperpile.com/shared/6I5Mga).

+A to do list for the project is available [here](https://github.com/for-giobbe/PAINT/blob/main/todo.md.)

 A WIP manuscript is available [here](https://docs.google.com/document/d/1bPlYGwkswf-VBD2lAnfqwFXU0Pm_4UYIW2xuc6ijjYE/edit?usp=sharing).

-[Here](https://paperpile.com/shared/6I5Mga) is a paper collection on the topic.

 - [**part 0**](https://github.com/for-giobbe/PAINT/blob/main/markdowns/part_0.md) - requirements and dataset explanation